tanafaso/tanafaso-frontend/README.md

   - Congratulations, you can start contribute now, but make sure you create branch for every proposed change you make.

 ## Dependencies
 ### Dependencies for Android
 - Android Studio IDE
 - Flutter SDK
 - Java SDK

 ### Dependencies for IOS
 - Xcode IDE

-    For more information about dependencies, you can check this [link] (https://flutter.dev/docs/get-started/install).
+For more information about dependencies, you can check the [flutter documentation](https://flutter.dev/docs/get-started/install).

 ## Code Structure
 Assets (pictures, fonts and certificates) can be found in the [assets/](https://github.com/challenge-azkar/tanafaso-frontend/tree/master/assets) folder.